shivanikashyap1032/Restaurant/README.md

 6)Once the installation is complete, click "Next" and then "Finish".

 7)To start MySQL Workbench, go to the Windows Start menu and search for "MySQL Workbench".
 Click on the application to open it.
 That's it!
 MySQL Workbench should now be installed on your Windows machine and ready to use.
 You can now use it to manage your MySQL databases.

 ## how to install java development kit(JDK) 1.8

-Go to the Oracle JDK download page: https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html
+1)Go to the Oracle JDK download page: https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html

-Accept the license agreement by clicking on the "Accept License Agreement" radio button.
+2)Accept the license agreement by clicking on the "Accept License Agreement" radio button.

-Download the appropriate JDK installation file for your operating system.
+3)Download the appropriate JDK installation file for your operating system.
 For Windows, you will want to download the "Windows x64" installer.

-Once the download is complete, double-click on the downloaded file to start the installation process.
+4)Once the download is complete, double-click on the downloaded file to start the installation process.

-In the installation wizard, select "Next" to begin the installation process.
+5)In the installation wizard, select "Next" to begin the installation process.

-Choose the installation directory where you want to install JDK and click "Next".
+6)Choose the installation directory where you want to install JDK and click "Next".

-Select the components you want to install, including the Java Development Kit (JDK), and click "Next".
+7)Select the components you want to install, including the Java Development Kit (JDK), and click "Next".

-Select the installation type and click "Next".
+8)Select the installation type and click "Next".
 It is recommended to choose the default option which is "Typical".

-Choose whether to install Java updates automatically or not, and click "Next".
+9)Choose whether to install Java updates automatically or not, and click "Next".

-Click "Install" to start the installation process.
+10)Click "Install" to start the installation process.

-Wait for the installation to complete.
+11)Wait for the installation to complete.
 Once it is finished, click "Close" to exit the installer.
 To verify that JDK 1.8 has been installed correctly, open a command prompt and type "java -version".
 You should see a message that shows the version number of the installed JDK.
 That's it!
 You have successfully installed JDK 1.8 on your Windows machine.